 Resetting and delivering your device

-You may wish to erase/reset your devices, otherwise just let us know and we will erase them.
+You may wish to erase/reset your devices.
+We also erase all devices that we receive as a matter of policy.
 Please note that iPads and iPhones must be reset for us to be able to use them (here are instructions for resetting an iPhone or iPad). iPhones must also have ‘Find my Phone’ disabled.
 We require devices to be posted or delivered in person to 43 Bedford Street, Newtown NSW 2042.

 When you make a donation to support people seeking asylum in Australia, you are welcoming people who need protection with the practical support they need to thrive.